-Projects within the Programme demonstrate hands-on engagement with local communities including Landcare groups, as well as capturing carbon and contributing to a reduction in Australia’s net greenhouse gas emissions.
+The projects demonstrate hands-on engagement with local communities and Landcare groups, capture carbon, and contribute to a reduction in Australia’s net greenhouse gas emissions.

 How is Landcare Australia involved?